 Episode 4 of the Get Psyched with Ayan vlog series.

-When you are struggling with your challenges, finding a therapist who is the perfect fit for you, can be really overwhelming.
+When you are struggling with your challenges, finding a therapist or a psychologist, who is the perfect fit for you, can be really overwhelming.
 In this video I am going to break it down for you and show you how to find a therapist, who is the perfect fit for you.

 Choosing the right therapist can be like choosing good underwear.
 If the fit is right, then it is going to provide you a lot of support, while you achieve your personal goals.
 Otherwise, it will make your life miserable.
 In this video we will look at how to find a therapist, especially in Ontario and then what to look for in a therapist.

 Before we go any further, I want to clarify that when I say therapist, I am talking about any health practitioner who is either licensed or specialized to do psychotherapy.
-In Ontario, psychotherapy can be provided by psychotherapists, family doctors trained in psychotherapy, psychiatrists, nurse practitioners, psychologists and social workers.
+In Ontario, psychotherapy can be provided by psychotherapists, family doctors trained in psychotherapy, psychiatrists, nurse practitioners, a psychologist, social workers and occupational therapists.

 Psychiatrists and family doctors can diagnose mental disorders and prescribe medications.
-The others can’t.
+The others can’t prescribe medication.
 But often psychiatrists do not have the time to do psychotherapy and have crazy wait lists.
 To see one of them, you need to be referred through your family doctor or through a mental health institution like CAMH.
 So for this video, we will exclude psychiatrists from our scope.
-When I say the word therapist, I am referring to psychotherapists, psychologists and social workers.
+When I say the word therapist, I am referring to a psychotherapist, psychologist, or a social worker.

 When it comes to finding a therapist, there are 2 major ways in which you can connect with a therapist.

 Someone close to you is seeing a therapist and he thinks this therapist is really good and so he recommends the therapist to you.
 Or you go to your family doctor and he refers a therapist to you.